ch0pex/MinecraftGL/include/glm/readme.md

 ---
 ### GLM 0.9.4.3 - 2013-03-20
 - Detected qualifier for Clang
-- Fixed C++11 mode for GCC, couldn't be enabled without MS extensions
+- Fixed C++11 mode_ for GCC, couldn't be enabled without kMs extensions
 - Fixed squad, intermediate and exp quaternion functions
 - Fixed GTX_polar_coordinates euclidean function, takes a vec2 instead of a vec3
 - Clarify the license applying on the manual